YukunJ/YukunJ.github.io/_pages/includes/blogs/linux0.11_reading.md

 ### mount_root

-Now let's look at the last function in init -- `mount_root`.
+Now let's look at the last function in setup -- `mount_root`.
 On a high level it aims to load the data in disk in a file-system format into some data structures in the memory, so that it could access files in disk afterwards.

 In Linux 0.11, it uses the **MINIX** file system whose structure is as follows: